Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Introduction

 \subsection{Related Work}

+In this section, we review the four categories of planning techniques from \cite{gonzalez2015review}: sampling based, interpolating curve, numerical optimization, and graph search based (in particular lattice-based motion planning).
+We will outline key advantages to lattice-based motion planning as well as some of the deficiencies in the area that have motivated our contributions.

 Sampling based planners work by randomly sampling configurations in a configuration space and checking connectivity to previous samples.
 Common examples include Asymptotically Optimal Rapidly-exploring Random Trees (RRT*) \cite{karaman2011sampling}, and Probabilistic Roadmap (PRM) \cite{kavraki1996probabilistic}.
 These methods use a local planner to expand or re-wire a tree to include new samples.
 Therefore, many TPBV problems must be solved online necessitating the use of simplified kinodynamics.
 Kinodynamic feasibility may not be guaranteed \cite{gonzalez2015review}.
 Sampling-based planners, while not complete, can be \emph{asymptotically complete} with a convergence rate that worsens as the dimensionality of the problem is increased \cite{solovey2020revisiting}.
 To improve the performance of RRT* in higher dimensions, the authors of \cite{pendleton2017numerical} pre-compute a set of reachable configurations from which random samples are drawn.
 The pre-computed set is a lattice in which motions are computed by random sampling.
-The usefulness of sampling based techniques is considered to be restricted to unconstrained motion planning problems \cite{claussmann2019review}, limiting their use in scenarios like highway driving.
+Though appropriate for autonomous driving in unstructured environments like parking lots, sampling-based techniques are not widely used in highly structured environments like highways~\cite{claussmann2019review}.
+This paper proposes a planner that is appropriate in both settings.